-- Disparate impact: a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the recipient's policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives, but with less disproportionate effects on the basis, of race, color, or national origin - Disproportionate burden: a neutral policy or practice that disproportionately affects low-income populations more than non-low income populations.
-A finding of disproportionate burden requires the recipient to evaluate alternatives and mitigate burdens where practicable
+- Disparate impact: a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives, but with less disproportionate effects on the basis, of race, color, or national origin. - Disproportionate burden: a neutral policy or practice that disproportionately affects low-income populations more than non-low income populations.
+A finding of disproportionate burden requires evaluation of alternatives and mitigation of burdens where practicable.

-The proposed policy sets thresholds to distinguish an acceptable level of impact from a level of impact that has a meaningful effect for the factors analyzed.
+The MPO's proposed policy sets thresholds to distinguish an acceptable level of impact from a level of impact that has a meaningful effect for the factors analyzed.
 For LRTP equity analyses that are completed using the regional travel demand model set, the MPO has proposed the following thresholds:

-- A disparate burden would exist if minority TAZs are projected to sustain more than 20 percent additional burden than do nonminority TAZs.
-Therefore, a projected burden would be found if the analysis results for minority TAZs were >1.2 times the projected burden for nonminority TAZs. - A disproportionate burden would exist if low-income TAZs are projected to sustain more than 20 percent additional burden than do non-low-income TAZs.
-Therefore, a projected burden would be found if the analysis results for low-income TAZs were >1.2 times the projected burden for non-lowincome TAZs. - A disparate benefit would exist if minority TAZs are projected to receive less than 80 percent of the benefit that nonminority TAZs receive.
-Therefore, a projected benefit would be found if the analysis results for minority TAZs were >0.80 times the projected burden for nonminority TAZs. - A disproportionate benefit would exist if low-income TAZs are projected to receive less than 80 percent of the benefits that non-low-income TAZs receive.
-Therefore, a projected benefit would be found if the analysis results for low-income TAZs were >0.80 times the projected burden for nonminority TAZs.
+- A disparate burden would exist if minority TAZs were projected to sustain more than 20 percent additional burden than nonminority TAZs.
+Therefore, a projected burden would be found if the analysis results for minority TAZs were more than 1.2 times the projected burden for nonminority TAZs. - A disproportionate burden would exist if low-income TAZs were projected to sustain more than 20 percent additional burden than non-low-income TAZs.
+Therefore, a projected burden would be found if the analysis results for low-income TAZs were more than 1.2 times the projected burden for non-low-income TAZs.

+- A disparate benefit would exist if minority TAZs were projected to receive less than 80 percent of the benefit that nonminority TAZs receive.
+Therefore, a projected benefit would be found if the analysis results for minority TAZs were more than 0.80 times the projected burden for nonminority TAZs. - A disproportionate benefit would exist if low-income TAZs were projected to receive less than 80 percent of the benefits that non-low-income TAZs receive.
+Therefore, a projected benefit would be found if the analysis results for low-income TAZs were less than 0.80 times the projected burden for nonminority TAZs.

 Staff proposed a 20 percent threshold based on the belief that a 10 percent differential would be meaningful, plus the model's 10 percent margin of error.
+The full disparate impact/disproportionate burden policy will undergo public review and comment before it is adopted by the MPO.

-7.4.3 Equity Analysis Methods
+Equity Analysis Methods